LabKey/Dockerfile/README.md

 ## Building a Container

-This repo includes a `Makefile` which aim is to ease the running of the necessary commands for creating containers.
+This repo includes a `Makefile` which aims to ease the running of the necessary commands for creating containers.
 The **default action** of the `Makefile` is to log into the AWS ECR service, build, tag, and push a docker container (the `all:` target) to an ECR repo named after the chosen distribution.

 Building a container is as simple as `make build`: